LogicCores/0/README.md

 Zero System is based on *namespaces* where all components have their own namespace.
 Components are assembled into larger namespaces that form applications and systems.
 There are two primary categories of namespaces relevant to discuss here:

   * **External Namespaces** are namespaces that are exposed to external users of your system.
 These namespaces must be globally unique so anyone may consume your assets.
-Globally unique namespaces are derived from a **Reverse Hostname** that **you control**.
+Globally unique namespaces are derived from a **Hostname** that **you control**.
   * **Internal Namespaces** are namespaces used internally for directories and component prefixes among other uses and mapped to external namespaces.
 You can use one namespace to do a bunch of work internally and then serve it via another namespace.
 This is how features can be *subclassed across clones* and this is how you can get your system up and running fast by simply modifying the Zero System template.

 ### Constructing your own namespaces